Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • wrinkles in the lower eyelids.

 With allergies on the face in adults, foci of erythema appear.
-They are pale pink and are represented by papules.
-Possible damage to other parts of the body (limbs, chest, abdomen, buttocks).
+They are pale pink and presented with papules.
+It is possible to damage other parts of the body (limbs, chest, abdomen, buttocks).

-Most dangerous allergic rashes by the type of Quincke's edema.
+The most dangerous allergic rashes by the type of Quincke's edema.
 Otherwise this pathology called giant urticaria.
-Young people are more likely to get sick.
-Less commonly, edema occurs in children and the elderly.
+Young people are more often ill.
+Less commonly, edema occurs among children and the elderly.
 This allergic reaction affects the skin of the face, subcutaneous tissue and mucous membranes.
-Often, the tongue and larynx are involved, which can lead to asphyxiation.
+Often, the tongue and larynx are involved in the process, which can lead to asphyxia.

-The prevalence of this manifestation of facial allergy among the population is 20%.
+The prevalence of this manifestation of allergy on the face among the population is 20%.
 As a result of contact with an irritant, an acute reaction develops.
-The release of inflammatory mediators is enhanced.
+Increased release of inflammatory mediators.
 This leads to an increase in vascular permeability and tissue edema.
 The immunological stage (sensitization) may be absent.

-It promotes the development of edema by taking medications ( ACE inhibitors, angiotensin II antagonists).
-Every fourth patient has edema due to congenital features organism.
-Most often, allergies appear within 2–5 minutes from the moment of contact with the substance.
+Contributes to the development of edema taking medications ( ACE inhibitors, angiotensin II antagonists).
+In every fourth patient, edema is due to congenital features organism.
+Most often, allergies appear within 2-5 minutes from the moment of contact with the substance.
 The following symptoms are observed:

 • swelling of the lips, cheeks, eyelids, or tongue;